Pinnacle-Technology-Inc/Morelia/README.md

 PVFS support uses bundled native libraries for Windows and Linux (including WSL); no separate compilation step is needed for standard installs.

-If you are developing or building from source on Linux/WSL and the `.so` files are missing, you can build them from `src/pvfs_tools/Core/`:
+If you are developing or building from source on Linux/WSL and the `.so` files are incompatible, you can build them from `src/pvfs_tools/Core/`:

 ```bash
 cd src/pvfs_tools/Core